juanmaalt/SpringBoot-Music-Demo-App/README.md

 # SpringBoot-Music-Demo-App
-Basic SpringBoot web app that shows a random song.
+Light SpringBoot web app that shows a random song.